 There are at least 4 reasons to adopt new software in a company:

-- Considerable interface and functional software update.
+- Considerable interface and software functionality update.

 Strategies of implementation

 Adopting the Big Bang method is the most rigid transition when you set the exact date and carry out an abrupt migration, disabling the old software by 100%.
 The Big Bang implementation is the “all at once” strategy, which requires a lot of pre-launch planning, staff training, and organizational tuning.